asmjit/asmjit/README.md

   * `ASMJIT_BUILD_DEBUG` - Define to always turn debugging on (regardless of compile-time options detected).
   * `ASMJIT_BUILD_RELEASE` - Define to always turn debugging off (regardless of compile-time options detected).

 By default none of these is defined, AsmJit detects build-type based on compile-time macros and supports most IDE and compiler settings out of box.
+By default AsmJit switches to release mode when `NDEBUG` is defined.

 ### Build Mode: